outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - starting points of filters that reduce the problem space
     - starting point of identifying all the assumption sets that it would be most problematic to get incorrect to prevent the worst error types
       - in the problem of 'predict cat vs. dog', the worst error types are:
         - an object from one category having all the features used to differentiate between categories, but with variable values of the other category (cat having dog features)
         - an object that is artificial identified as real (cat robot identified as a cat)
       - to predict these error types, certain concepts need to be inferred
+        - the concept of 'agency' to design a machine that looks like an animal
+        - the structure of 'false equivalence' to design situations where features would look like a category but not actually be that
+    - starting point of identifying all the feature ranges where it would be impossible to give high-accuracy answers (ai-generated cat image vs. real image)
+    - organizing these filters in a useful sorting structure (network, tree) can reduce the computations required to solve for a prediction function

   - predicting prediction function error types
     - false equivalence